WMNau/capstone-chat-app-web/README.md

 The web application for my Rose State College Capstone Project, Spring 2019.

+## Running locally

+Required programs:

+- Command line (i.e., Terminal for mac, Powershell for windows)
+- Node Package Manager (NPM)
+- Your favorite text editor (i.e., Visual Studio Code, Atom, Sublime, Notepad++, Brackets)

+### How to run locally

+- Open your command line
+- Change directory to where you have Capstone Chat saved to
+- Install npm

+* On a mac `sudo npm i -S npm`
+* On windows `npm i -S npm`

+- Run `npm install`
+- Start the local server `npm start`

 ## Available Scripts

 In the project directory, you can run: